arashmok/stm32f4-exp/docs/memory_debugging_basics.md

 Debugging memory is essential for understanding how your program interacts with the hardware.
 By using tools like the VSCode Memory Viewer and Watch Pane:
 - You can locate variable addresses.
 - You can inspect memory values and understand data formats (e.g., little-endian).

-This guide should help you get started with memory debugging for STM32F4.
-Let me know if you need further details or examples!